RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     **What LEV Gets Right:**

     1. LEV estimates the likelihood a CVE has already been exploited in the wild
-    2. It leverages and compounds historical EPSS data for evidence-based prioritization
+    2. It leverages and compounds historical EPSS data for evidence-based prioritization using probability theory
     3. Use LEV to measure exploited CVE proportions, evaluate KEV comprehensiveness, and enhance both KEV- and EPSS-driven workflows
     4. Combined with continuous validation (e.g., breach-and-attack simulations), LEV helps close the gap between theoretical risk and real-world exploitation

     **What to Watch Out For:**

-    1. **Mathematical approximations** may not hold for high EPSS scores (the ones you care about most)
+    1. **Mathematical approximations** may not hold for high EPSS scores (the ones you care about most) - but these are not necessary if compute optimizations are used instead.
+          1. The source code provides both the mathematical and compute optimization versions.
-    2. **Independent events assumption** doesn't reflect real attack patterns
+    2. **Independent events assumption** doesn't reflect real attack patterns, so this will introduce some error.
     3. **Past vs. future confusion** - don't assume past exploitation guarantees future exploitation
     4. **Limited validation** - LEV needs real-world calibration before widespread adoption